back to top

 Polo Game in Delhi

-Although, the Polo game has not been the centre of polo in India, but it is definitely the most engaging point for equestrian lovers.
-Delhi has established a reputation of creating a strong foundation for amateur riders with its Delhi Polo Club.
-The club was founded in the year 1968 by Late Captain Kundan Singh & American couple (Mr. and Mrs. Douglas).
-The riding club is now managed by his daughter and professional team, who takes active interest and participates in training the instructors and the young riders.
+Although the Polo game has not been the center of polo in India, it is the most engaging point for equestrian lovers.
+Delhi has established a reputation for creating a strong foundation for amateur riders with its Delhi Polo Club.
+The club was founded in the year 1968 by the Late Captain Kundan Singh & American couple (Mr. and Mrs. Douglas).
+The riding club is now managed by his daughter and professional team, who take an active interest and participate in training the instructors and the young riders.

 Notable Indian Polo Players

-Here are some of the contemporary polo players who have outstanding handicap ratings with impressive account of achievements.
+Here are some of the contemporary polo players who have outstanding handicap ratings with impressive accounts of achievements.

 A dextrous polo player with a verve of achieving the highest goal during a tournament, Shergill is ranked at a handicap of +6 goals.
-He began playing polo in the year 1997, and travelled to Columbia, and Argentina.
+He began playing polo in 1997 and traveled to Columbia and Argentina.
 He was recognized as an ace spring player.

 In 2003, he was picked up for the first time in the national team for qualifying at the world championships in Pakistan.
-He played polo in all the continents during his career as well which makes him a multifariously experienced polo player.
-In India, he played for all the major teams and has won numerous Indian Opens championships & Indian Masters Tournament.
+He also played polo in all the continents during his career, making him a multifariously experienced polo player.
+In India, he played for all the major teams and has won numerous Indian Opens championships & Indian Masters Tournaments.

 After achieving a handicap of +5 goals, Abhimanyu Pathak has secured his position among the most formidable players on the Indian polo circuit.
-Despite his non-equestrian background, he always had an inclination towards horse riding.
+Despite his non-equestrian background, he has always been inclined to horse riding.
 A grounded and focused player, Abhimanyu has been playing professionally for a decade and has won almost every high-goal trophy including the Indian Open.
 A regular member of Sona Polo and Team Jaipur, Abhimanyu has also been part of the National side on many occasions.

 Shamsheer Ali, a six-goal Handicap player at present, started with a handicap of two, but with passion and determination, he notched up an impressive six-goal rating and an Asian championship as well.
-In order to get into the equestrian sport, his father, Nawab Syed Shujat Ali, had to build a farm and buy horses for him, and his brothers to play.
+To get into the equestrian sport, his father, Nawab Syed Shujat Ali, had to build a farm and buy horses for him, and his brothers to play.

-Dhruv started riding at a young age of 8 under the guidance of his father Udaipal Godhara, who was a Cavalry officer and a polo player.
-Dhruv is named among the world’s highest rated Indian polo player and have reached a handicap of +5 goals.
+Dhruv started riding at the young age of 8 under the guidance of his father Udaipal Godhara, who was a Cavalry officer and a polo player.
+Dhruv is named among the world’s highest-rated Indian polo players and has reached a handicap of +5 goals.
 He has long been a part of the Indian polo team, representing the country in four World Cups.

-Concurrently, a +5 handicapped polo player, Rathore is a vigorous player to acquire the prime place in the list of highest handicapped player to have arose from Indian Army.
+Concurrently, a +5 handicapped polo player, Rathore is a vigorous player to acquire the prime place in the list of highest handicapped players to have arisen from the Indian Army.
 He is the Hon.
 Secretary of the Indian Polo Association.
 Rathore has been awarded the “Arjuna Award” for accomplishing excellence in sports.
-He is dazzling and evergreen polo player, who has profoundly contributed in the polo fraternity.
+He is a dazzling and evergreen polo player, who has profoundly contributed in the polo fraternity.

 Polo clubs in India